 Pro Classic, a less expensive self-leveling paint, is a good product for painting cabinets, especially when spraying them.
 Brushing and rolling this product can be a little tricky because you have to work the material over the surface fast before it starts to tack up.

-If you don't want to spend over $90 per gallon for Emerald urethane, this is a good alternative with comparable leveling.
+If you don't want to spend over $100 per gallon for Emerald urethane, this is a good alternative with comparable performance.
 There is also an acrylic alkyd version available too, which I haven't personally worked with, but may provide a harder coating.

 Advance (Benjamin Moore)

 I mostly use Sherwin Williams paint, but I have worked with many Benjamin Moore products, including their waterborne alkyd, Advance.
-This product self-levels really well, whether brushed, rolled, or sprayed.
-The waterborne alkyd mix means the paints dries hard like oil-based paint, no top coat of poly needed.
+This product self-levels really well when it's brushed, rolled, or sprayed.
+The waterborne alkyd mix means the paint dries hard like oil-based paint, no top coat of poly needed.

-The main I reason I don't use this product regularly is the horribly long dry time, which takes about two days per coat, with dark colors taking even longer, due to the higher content of colorant in the paint.
+The main I reason I don't use this product regularly is the horribly long dry time, which is about two days per coat.
+Dark colors take even longer, due to the higher content of colorant in the paint.
 The fully cured dry time is thirty days.
 You don't have to wait thirty days to handle and install the cabinet doors, but it takes that long for the paint to reach full hardness.

 Advance is a good option if you're fine with the longer dry time.
-I like using products that dry faster, allowing me to install the painted doors the next day.
+I like using products that dry faster and allow me to install the painted doors the next day.